the message center

 • Communicate clearly and professionally

-When Medical Phone Support Is Used
+When to use Medical Phone Support

 Medical phone support is used when calls need to be handled, but your team cannot take them directly or without interruption.